WATT UL AB1 MONO BLOC 2014

 Many audiophiles are very uncertain about biasing their amps and

-They don't know what to do when a tube finally becomes faulty
+cannot use a voltmeter.
+They don't know what to do when a tube

-My past customers here just ring me up, and I advise them over the
+customers used to just ring me up, and I would advise them over

-happens with my protection circuits because they get
+It seldom happened with my protection circuits because they get

 more than the others.